 12019-11-11T16:57:34-08:00Avery Freemanb9edcb567e2471c9ec37caa50383522b90999cba228491from Volume 17 of Giovanni Battista Piranesi's Opereplain2019-11-11T16:57:34-08:00Internet ArchivedatapiranesiRescan_vol17_0079.jpgAvery Freemanb9edcb567e2471c9ec37caa50383522b90999cba

-Though there are only labels for the ancient monuments in the key, the architectural history of the city is visible in Piranesi’s portrayal of different architectural styles.
-This juxtaposition of ancient and modern was a typical feature of the Roman urban landscape.
-Unlike his contemporaries, Piranesi often placed emphasis on this contrast, typically to demonstrate the majesty of ancient Roman architecture, but also to document the lived histories of a site in ways that anticipate the archeological survey.
-For example, the classical simplicity of the late Renaissance apse of the church of Santa Maria della Consolazione in the left background opposes the rich ornamentation of the ancient monuments.
-Medieval arches sprout out of the top of the architrave of the Temple as though bulbs of foliage, while temporary structures amalgamate below it—a product of increased urban expansion.
-The prominent inscription on the architrave of the Temple, “INCENDIVM CONSVMPTUM RESTITUIT,” further highlights this contrast by referencing the “restoration” of the Temple after the devastating fire of the Roman Forum early in the century.
-For Piranesi and his contemporaries, inscriptions provided a significant way to date structures.
-In Piranesi’s discussion of the Temple in his Antichità Romane, he uses the inscription and other features to determine the different architectural strata of the monument.
-Here, as well as in the following engraving of the Temple, such stratifications are made visible.
+Though the captions indicate only ancient monuments, the architectural history of the city is visible in Piranesi’s portrayal of different styles.
+This .
+Unlike his contemporaries, Piranesi often placed emphasis on such juxtapositions of ancient and modern, a typical feature of the Roman urban landscape, in ways that both demonstrate the majesty of ancient Roman architecture and anticipate the archeological survey.
+For example, the classical simplicity of the late Renaissance apse of the church of Santa Maria della Consolazione in the left background opposes the rich ornamentation of the ancient monuments that are the focus of this image.
+Medieval arches sprout out of the top of the architrave of the temple as if they were bulbs of foliage, while temporary structures, a product of increased urban expansion, amalgamate below it.
+The prominent inscription on the architrave of the temple, “INCENDIO CONSVMPTUM RESTITUIT,” further highlights this contrast by referencing its “restoration” after the devastating fire of the Roman Forum early in the century.
+In Piranesi’s discussion of the temple in his Antichità Romane, he uses the inscription and other features to determine the different architectural strata of the monument.
+Here, as well as in the previous engraving of the Temple, such stratifications are made visible.
 (ZL)